joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-13-devotions-mark-1-40-45-jesus-will-never-reject-us.md

 ## The Devotion

+### Jesus calls us not as good people but as sinners

+>Mark 2:16-17 (CSB) When the scribes who were Pharisees saw that he was eating with sinners and tax collectors, they asked his disciples, “Why does he eat with tax collectors and sinners?”
+>
+>When Jesus heard this, he told them, “It is not those who are well who need a doctor, but those who are sick.
+I didn’t come to call the righteous, but sinners.”

+>Romans 5:8 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.

+### What will happen if you go to God and ask for God?

 >Luke 11:5-13 (CSB) He also said to them, “Suppose one of you has a friend and goes to him at midnight and says to him, ‘Friend, lend me three loaves of bread, because a friend of mine on a journey has come to me, and I don’t have anything to offer him.’
 Then he will answer from inside and say, ‘Don’t bother me!
 The door is already locked, and my children and I have gone to bed.
 I can’t get up to give you anything.’
 I tell you, even though he won’t get up and give him anything because he is his friend, yet because of his friend’s shameless boldness, he will get up and give him as much as he needs.
 >
 >“So I say to you, ask, and it will be given to you.
 Seek, and you will find.
 Knock, and the door will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks, the door will be opened.
 What father among you, if his son asks for a fish, will give him a snake instead of a fish?
 Or if he asks for an egg, will give him a scorpion?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?”